srImathE satakOpAya nama:

 See nampiLLai‘s vyAkyAnam.

-- nAvinuL … – For all the vidhyA sthAnams (abodes of knowledge – sAsthram) that are the tools that reveal knowledge that shine/emanate from the tip of the tongue.
+- nAvinuL … – For all the vidhyA sthAnams (abodes of knowledge – SAsthram) which are the tools which reveal knowledge that shines/emanates from the tip of the tongue.

-- pUviyal … – Shoulders which have the tender quality of flowers or that are decorated with flowers.
-And, shoulders that are well expanded like kalapaka tharu (kalpaka tree, a celestial tree) and four in numbers.
+- pUviyal … – Shoulders which have the tender quality of flowers or which are decorated with flowers.
+And, shoulders which are well expanded like kalpaka tharu (kalpaka tree, a celestial tree) and four in numbers.

-- poru padai – weapons that are used in wars.
+- poru padai – weapons which are used in wars.
 After having the shoulders expanded, they are decorated with the weapons.

 - kAvi nal mEni – After having eliminated the hurdles, one can enjoy the beautiful form of emperumAn.

-- nal mEni – Since kAvi flower is not direct comparison for mEni (form), nal (good/beautiful) is also added as adjective.
+- nal mEni – Since kAvi flower is not a direct comparison for mEni (form), nal (good/beautiful) is also added as an adjective.